obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Migrate to declarative settings.md

 ### Why didn't my `render` callback save?

-A `render` callback gives you full control of the `Setting` row, but the framework doesn't know what you're binding — so it doesn't auto-save.
+A `render` callback gives you full control of the `Setting` row, but the framework doesn't know what you're binding, so it doesn't auto-save.
 Always `await this.plugin.saveData(this.plugin.settings)` at the end of your `onChange`. `control` definitions are different; the framework saves those for you.

-### My stored data is invalid — how do I clean it up?
+### My stored data is invalid.
+How do I clean it up?

 The `validate` callback is a UI gate.
 It shows an inline error when the user enters invalid input, but it does not modify or replace stored values.
-If older versions of your plugin saved data that no longer passes validation, validate again when reading settings — for example, in your plugin's `loadSettings()` method — and either repair or discard the bad value before the settings tab renders.
+If older versions of your plugin saved data that no longer passes validation, validate again when reading settings (for example, in your plugin's `loadSettings()` method) and either repair or discard the bad value before the settings tab renders.